SwayamInSync/demystifying_machine_learning/linear_regression/Linear Regression using Normal Equation.md

 Although in our python implementation we used **`np.linalg.pinv()`** function to calculate the inverse and it uses [Singular Value Decomposition](https://youtu.be/rYz83XPxiZo) to return the pseudo inverse if the matrix in non-invertible.

 Another way to remove such ambiguity is to identify those features and remove them manually.
-OR we can use the Regularization and make it invertible.
+OR we can use Regularization and make it invertible.
 Let's see how we can use Regularization to achieve this.

 ### Regularized Normal Equation